 Danny On National Recreation Trail located in Whitefish, Montana on the Tally Lake Ranger District of the Flathead National Forest.
 It is by far the most popular trail on our national forest with approximately 15,000 people hiking the trail per year.
 Despite its popularity, it offers an aesthetically rewarding hiking experience.

-The Danny On Trail extends 3.8 miles one way from the base area of The Big Mountain Ski and Summer Resort to its summit.
-Most of it winds through forests of Douglas-fir, western larch, spruce, and fir while crossing grassy ski trails full of summer wildflowers.
+The Danny On Trail extends 3.8 miles one way from the base area of Whitefish Mountain Ski and Summer Resort to its summit.
+Most of it winds through forests of Douglas fir, western larch, spruce, and fir while crossing grassy ski trails full of summer wildflowers.
 In late summer, plentiful ripe huckleberries make for an especially pleasing hike.

 The Danny On Trail is one of the few national recreation trails in the nation that can be accessed by chairlift.
-Hikers can pay a fee to ride the chair up and hike the trail down, or they may hike up and get a free ride down on the chairlift; of course, they may hike both ways for free.
+Hikers can pay a fee to ride the chair up and hike the trail down, or they may hike up and ride down on the chairlift; of course, they may hike both ways for free.
 The Danny On Trail connects near the summit to other trails including the short East Rim loop (0.4 miles) and the longer and less-travelled Flower Point Trail (5.6 miles from base area to summit).

 The Danny On Trail was dedicated as a memorial to Danny On, a Forest Service silviculturist and renowned nature photographer, conservationist, and avid skier on The Big Mountain.
 Danny generously gave his time to teach novices about nature, photography, skiing, and forestry.
 Danny died at the age of 55 in a skiing accident on The Big Mountain.

-Download a map of the Danny On Trail (pdf 350 kb)
+See a map of the